wttech/acm/README.md

 </picture>
 </p>

+**Manage permissions & content updates as-a-code.**

-ACM (AEM Content Manager) is a powerful tool designed to streamline your workflow and enhance productivity with an intuitive interface and robust features.
-It automates bulk content modifications and permission management, making it an ideal solution for tasks like content migration and managing permissions at scale.
-ACM provides an IDE-like experience with code completion, auto-import, and on-the-fly compilation.
+ACM streamlines workflows and boosts productivity with an intuitive interface and robust features.
+It automates bulk content and permission changes, making it ideal for content migration and large-scale permission management.
+ACM offers an IDE-like experience with code completion, auto-import, and on-the-fly compilation.

 It works seamlessly across AEM on-premise, AMS, and AEMaaCS environments.